golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ```

 Note: all commands after `.beginBatch()` are run in a sequence.
 The chain is terminated with `.end()`.
-The output is a Promise of array of result obejcts.
+The output is a Promise of array of result objects.
 They are stored at index according to their position in the command chain (first command after `beginBatch()` has index 0).

-The output of the 3rd command `run('cat /golem/input/output.txt')` is undex index of 2.
+The output of the 3rd command `run('cat /golem/input/output.txt')` is under index of 2.

 ![Commands batch end](/assets/batch_end_log.png "Requestor script output logs")